 Brig.
 Gen. Klein received his commission from the U.S. Air Force Academy in 1994.
-He is a graduate of the U.S. Air Force Weapons School and is a command pilot with more than 3,200 flying hours in the T-37B Tweet, T-38A Talon, C-130E/H Hercules, C-130J Super Hercules, C-5B Galaxy and KC-10A Extender.
-He has flown in all regions of the world including the Americas, Europe, Asia and the Pacific and has flown 340 combat hours in operations Joint Guard, Southern Watch, Iraqi Freedom, Unified Response and Enduring Freedom.
-Prior to his current position, he was the 2018-2019 Military Fellow at the Council on Foreign Relations, New York.
-In that position, he represented the U.S. Air Force and the Department of Defense in national security and foreign policy related engagements and discussions at the council and throughout the New York Metropolitan Area.
+He is a graduate of the U.S. Air Force Weapons School and is a command pilot with more than 3,200 flying hours in the T-37B Tweet, T-38A Talon, C-130E/H Hercules, C-130J Super Hercules, C-5B Galaxy and KC-10A Extender, including 340 combat hours.
+He has flown in all regions of the world including the Americas, Europe, Asia and the Pacific, and has participated in operations Joint Guard, Southern Watch, Iraqi Freedom, Unified Response, Enduring Freedom, Resolute Support, Freedom’s Sentinel and Inherent Resolve.

 1994 Bachelor of Science, Astronautical Engineering, U.S. Air Force Academy, Colorado Springs, Colo.

 2000 Squadron Officer School, Distinguished Graduate, Maxwell Air Force Base, Ala.